 When you build the Wayfarer, you need to know that some of the bulkheads as drawn on the plan are inaccurate.
 F2 is a bit off, and F3 is a mess.
 I have redrawn the bulkheads to fit correctly in the fuselage.
 I have also added a bulkhead that I’m calling F3A, to provide support for the top sheeting next to the strut.

 Also, I noticed that the scan from Outerzone shows the fuselage 36.37″ long, which is something a smart designer such as Don Dewey normally would not do.
 Somehow the image got stretched a bit when it was scanned, so I scaled my plan to 98.75% when I drew the kit parts.
 If you want your plan to match the parts, print it at this scale.
 If you print it at 100% you can still build a nice plane, but the parts will be a tiny bit smaller than the drawings.

-Another note to keep in mind is that I cut the rib notches in the root ribs so the dihedral braces will be attached to the rear of the front ribs and the front of the rear ribs.
-The plan shows the braces on the opposite side of the ribs.
+Another note to keep in mind is that I cut the rib notches in the root ribs so the dihedral braces will be attached to the rear of the front spars and the front of the rear spars.
+The plan shows the braces on the opposite side of the spars.
 My way allows you to build the wing with leading and trailing edge sheeting before installing the main braces at the spars.

 It sounds like a lot to keep track of, but it’s nothing too outrageously difficult.
 This is a nice plane that everybody should build sooner or later.